 Reclaiming a screen is a basic step in the screen printing process, but learning the basics can sometimes feel overwhelming when it comes to screen printing.
 Equip yourself with the right screen printing products, and the right knowledge, to avoid frustration when reclaiming a screen.
 Check out our easy step-by-step guide on how to reclaim your screen after screen printing.

+BRUSH METHOD: If you are using the brush method to remove your screen printing emulsion, you can brush right away.
 Scrub both sides of the screen with a brush until you can see the emulsion start to break down.
+Use a dedicated brush and mark it for stencil remover.
 We don't recommend using a scrub pad, which will start to break down and will leave little particles in your screen.
 Instead, we recommend a soft nylon bristle scrub with no metal on it.

 Contact Chromaline Today

 If you have any further questions about reclaiming a screen for screen printing, please contact us today.